haxsaw/hikaru/docs/model-releases-and-versions.rst

     from hikaru.model.rel_1_16.v1.v1 import *

-The ``documents`` module exposes only a subset of the classes from ``v1.py``; these are all subclasses of ``HikaruDocumentBase``, and are the kinds of classes that are generated when Hikaru builds K8s objects for you when it has to determine the class, for example with the ``load_full_yaml()`` or ``from_dict()`` functions.
+The ``documents`` module exposes only a subset of the classes from ``v1.py``; these are all subclasses of :ref:`HikaruDocumentBase<HikaruDocumentBase doc>`, and are the kinds of classes that are generated when Hikaru builds K8s objects for you when it has to determine the class, for example with the ``load_full_yaml()`` or ``from_dict()`` functions.
 If you never need to manually create any arbitrary object from a given version, using just the symbols in ``documents`` can keep your